-A pioneering vehicle in many ways, the Toyota Highlander was one of the first midsize crossover sport-utilities to be sold in America when it debuted in 2001.
-With its carlike unibody design, the original Highlander provided a variety of benefits over Toyota's more traditional SUVs, such as better handling, less cabin noise, improved crashworthiness and easier entry and exit for passengers.
+A pioneering vehicle in many ways, the Toyota Highlander was one of the first midsize crossover SUVs to be sold in America when it debuted in 2001.
+With its car-based design, the original Highlander provided many benefits over Toyota's more traditional SUVs, including better handling, better fuel economy, a quieter cabin, improved crashworthiness and easier entry and exit for passengers.

-Since then, the Highlander has gone on to become one of the most popular crossovers available, appealing to shoppers who want a vehicle with SUV styling, plenty of cargo-carrying versatility and carlike driving characteristics.
-The second-generation Highlander is larger and roomier than the older model, but a Highlander of any vintage will be one of the better values out there for those who need a comfortable, easy-to-drive vehicle that can carry a fair amount of cargo, handle occasional snow and ice during the winter months and still turn in adequate fuel economy.
+Since then, the Toyota Highlander has gone on to become one of the most popular crossovers available, appealing to shoppers who want a vehicle with SUV styling, plenty of versatility for hauling cargo and a third-row seat.
+The third-generation Highlander has the most seating capacity, while the second generation has the most rear cargo space.
+That said, a Highlander of any vintage is one of the better values out there for those seeking a comfortable, easy-to-drive vehicle that can carry a fair amount of cargo and passengers and handle snow and ice during the winter months while still delivering decent fuel economy.

 Used Toyota Highlander Models

-The present Toyota Highlander represents the second-generation model, which was introduced for 2008.
-It's significantly bigger than the previous model in nearly every way, adding shoulder room, hiproom and legroom all around as well as additional cargo capacity.
-It also has a more powerful V6 engine and other new features.
+The previous second-generation Toyota Highlander was produced from 2008 to 2013.
+It was significantly larger than the previous model in nearly every way, adding shoulder room, hiproom and legroom all around as well as increased cargo capacity.

 For 2008, the only available engine was a 270-hp 3.5-liter V6.
 In 2009 it was joined by a 2.7-liter four-cylinder engine that made 187 hp.
 A six-speed automatic transmission and front-wheel drive were standard, and all-wheel drive was available with the V6.